cul/cul-ldap/README.md

 If you're using cul-ldap in a Rails app, you can create a configuration file at `config/cul_ldap.yml` that looks the one at the top of this section.

+## Common Errors Troubleshooting
+Cul::LDAP will raise an error if any of the expected configuration options are missing when an instance is initialized.
+It only validates that they are present, nothing else; if there is a misconfigured option or a different error, the Net::LDAP gem will likely be the one to raise it.

+Cul::LDAP errors:
+- **InvalidOptionError**: You are missing a configuration option (in cul_ldap.yml or in the option hash passed to new)
+- **AuthError: Cul::LDAP**: was able to make the request to the LDAP service, but received a response indicating invalid credentials (user/pass).
+The exact error will be printed.
+    - code 49: bad username
+    - code 50: bad username and password
+    - code 53: bad password

+Other common error cases:
+- **Net::LDAP:Error: Operation timed out**: The request never received a response.
+Could be a network error.
+- **Net::LDAP::Error: getaddrinfo**: invalid host url
+- **Errno::ECONNREFUSED: Connection refused**: invalid host url - usually when it is an empty string (in which case Net::LDAP will set host to 0.0.0.0)
+- **Errno::ECONNRESET: Connection reset by peer**: unknown/invalid `encryption` option was given.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.